-The great thing about photography is that it’s a hobby you can easily turn into lucrative side-hustle or even a full-time career.
-Using your camera to earn money doesn’t mean you’ll spend every single weekend snapping shots of weddings or posing teenagers for senior photos.
-If you don’t fancy taking pictures of people, you can become a nature photographer.
+Photography allows you to capture the beauty you see in the world, and it’s a hobby you can easily turn into lucrative side-hustle or even a full-time career.
+Using your camera to earn a living wage doesn’t have to mean you’ll spend every single weekend snapping shots of weddings or posing teenagers for senior photos.

 The Future of Nature Photography